Clevyio/workplace-safety-check/README.md

 2. deploy to lambda with `sls deploy`
 3. retrieve the wbehook URL and use that as your callback URL

-To run the alert, simply run `sls invoke local -f launch`

 # Launching an alert

-Once everything is correctly setup, launching an alert simply requires you to run `node launch`.
+Once everything is correctly setup, launching an alert simply requires you to run `node launch`, or `sls invoke local -f launch` if you use serverless directly.
 The webhook (in `handler.js`) will handle any response for you.

 # Extend the app